-Cook for ten people, clean the house, clean up after the dog… I lost myself in all the commotion but I never refused any work, and went out of my way to help out.
-I once asked one of my sisters-in-law for a hair dryer for which I was yelled at the whole day (How dare a village girl ask for my hair dryer??!
-Have you even seen one before?).
+Cook for ten people, clean the house, clean up after the dog… I lost myself in all the commotion but I never refused any work and went out of my way to help out.
+I once asked one of my sisters-in-law for a hairdryer for which I was yelled at the whole day (How dare a village girl ask for my hairdryer??!
+Have you ever seen one before?).
 My husband stayed silent all throughout.

 Then my in-laws started to emotionally abuse me every day… every hour.
 From abusing my parents to breaking my confidence – telling me I was a burden, I wasn’t good enough, telling me I didn’t have class or sophistication.

 My brother-in-law even tried to slap me one day – until my father-in-law finally intervened.
 All the gifts and money we had received at our marriage were taken away.
 Even my wedding clothes.

 I was baffled that my husband stayed quiet all throughout.
 He neither had a job nor did he have any other income.
 We were dependent on my ‘rich’ in-laws.
 I called my parents, but they told me to ‘work it out’ and avoided me.

 My husband started to display odd characteristics.
 He would randomly start shouting at weird things, he would argue about “Why can’t we place the pressure cooker in the hall instead of the kitchen?”
 He would fight with all the neighbours and run in the streets shouting and abusing people.
 I saw his mother administering medicines to him in secret.
 I then realised why such a big family came to a small town in UP to find a girl to marry their son.
 I was heavily pregnant by the time I realised this.
 My husband suffered from severe schizophrenia.

 I cried for days and months.
 I didn’t know what to do.
 I’d grown to love my husband but I also hated him for lying to me.
 I couldn’t leave him either.
 I had nowhere to go.